danweitzel/webpage/content/home/projects.md

 "Hidden Knowledge, Veiled Ignorance: Do People Know More – or Even Less – about Politics than Commonly Thought?" (with Robert C. Luskin, and Gaurav Sood)

 "Misinformation about Misinformation?
 Of Headlines and Survey Design" (with Robert C. Luskin, Gaurav Sood, and Yul Min Park, [early working paper](https://www.gsood.com/research/papers/misinformation_misinformation.pdf))

-### Natural Language Processing and Machine Learning

-"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood).
-Working paper is available [here](/files/drafts/not_news.pdf), preliminary analysis based on over 5k cable news broadcasts can be found on [Github](https://github.com/notnews/notwork_news).)

-"Democracy: Global, Historical Measures Based on Observables" (with John Gerring, Dan Pemstein, Svend-Erik Skaaning).
-Working paper is available [here](/files/drafts/democracy_draft.pdf))